flashbots/mev-research/README.md

 Paper style/field: CS ethics / social sciences paper, short paper (10-12pgs) Similar papers: On the Moral Character of Cryptographic Work, Will the Market Fix the Market
 Venue: IEEE S&B?
 Ledger journal?
-- Research question: Should we build a "good" auction mechanism for validator priority "bribes"?
+- **Research Question:** Should we build a "good" auction mechanism for validator priority "bribes"?
   - Related FRP: to be updated
   - Related Issues: to be updated
-- Research question: How do we minimize possible user harm of priority bribe incentives?
+- **Research Question:** How do we minimize possible user harm of priority bribe incentives?
   - Related FRP: to be updated
   - Related Issues: to be updated
-- Research question: How do we minimize possible consensus harms of priority bribe incentives?
+- **Research Question:** How do we minimize possible consensus harms of priority bribe incentives?
   - Related FRP: to be updated
   - Related Issues: to be updated
-- Research question: Should we allow for any MEV on the system?
+- **Research question:** Should we allow for any MEV on the system?
 Should we bound the MEV?
   - Related FRP: to be updated
   - Related Issues: to be updated